APPLICATION DEADLINE: January 15, 2015

 Professional Masters Degree Programs

 Professional Masters Degree applicants are individuals who already have the professional veterinary degree (DVM, VMD, or equivalent foreign degree based on curricula and training), and who are enrolled in a Professional Masters Degree program (e.g. MPH, MPVM).
 GSSP funding shall be allocated for a period of up to one year at an amount not to exceed predoctoral stipend levels recommended by the NIH (see "NRSA Stipends - FY 2013" )The likelihood of funding from GSSP shall also depend on the amount of matching funds provided by the Masters Degree Program group in support of the candidate.

 Emergency Funds for Continuing Students

 GSSP funds are available to ensure continued, uninterrupted funding for an individual through to completion of their advanced scientific training.
 This category of funds is intended as "emergency funds" to provide backup in case all other funding opportunities for completing a candidate's training have been exhausted and the candidate is at risk of not being able to finish due solely to financial considerations.
 Continuing students shall have priority over new students for GSSP funds in this category.

 Matching Funds in Support of Extramurally-Funded Research Training Programs

-This program is intended to provide 1 year of stipend support for post-graduated veterinarians who have just completed their 2 or 3-year clinical residency training program to conduct and/or participate in a translational research program The REACH program can be used as a 1 year post-doctoral experience or as a step on the way to matriculation into a formalized PhD program.
+This program is intended to provide one year of stipend support for post-graduated veterinarians who have just completed their clinical residency training program to conduct and/or participate in a translational research program The REACH program can be used as a one year post-doctoral experience or as a step on the way to matriculation into a formalized PhD program.

 Please contact Sue Kanoho at (530) 752-6612 or e-mail the SVM Graduate Student Support Program at firstname.lastname@example.org with any questions or concerns.